The Man from Kathmandu

 The Man from Kathmandu is the first English language Nepalese film directed and written by Pema Dhondup.
 The film is Dhondup's second feature film and features Gulshan Grover, Hameed Sheikh, Jose Manuel, Anna Sharma, Michael Brian, Karma Shakya, Neer Shah, Mithila Sharma.
 The film also brings in new talent from the industry including the cast.
 The film trailer is receiving highly positive reviews for its story as it shows religious unity and speaks against radicalism.

-Plot

-The Man from Kathmandu follows Faisal Mustafa (Jose Manuel), an American‑Nepali man raised in Los Angeles with a mixed Hindu–Muslim background.
-He travels to Nepal believing his father has joined the war in Syria.
-Once in Kathmandu, he becomes entangled in a violent conflict after his grandfather is murdered by Abu Mia Siddiqi (Gulshan Grover), a local crime lord.
-Faisal reconnects with his childhood friend Namrata (Anna Sharma), who works at a refugee rehabilitation centre run by his grandfather, and joins her in confronting entrenched political corruption.

-As Faisal navigates the city’s underworld, he discovers the complex social and political dynamics tied to his own identity.
-He engages in martial arts confrontations with Abu’s men, symbolically representing his internal struggle and cultural reintegration.
-Through these challenges, Faisal begins to understand the importance of both personal responsibility and collective solidarity.
-Ultimately, his actions lead to renewed connections with his heritage and a path toward reconciliation.